spoddutur/syntaxnet/README.md

 <br/>

 ## 1.1 One line (~5mins) SyntaxNet 0.2 installation
 Iam sharing the osx package distribution `i.e., .whl file` that I've got successfully built using `bazel` build tool with all tests passing after pulling the latest code from [syntaxnet git repository](https://github.com/tensorflow/models).
-This will setup `syntaxnet 0.2 version` in barely 5 minutes as shown below:
+This will setup `syntaxnet 0.2 version` with a simple command in barely 5 minutes as shown below:
 ```markdown
 sudo pip install syntaxnet-0.2-cp27-cp27m-macosx_10_6_intel.whl
 ```